knightsUCF/CarRacing/Log.md

+# Intro Sequence

+- Screen 1: App logo (also thumbnail)

+- Screen 2: Company logo (with sounds)

+- Screen 3: Game logo (zooms in, we can use the cube voxel effect)

+- Screen 4: Gameplay

+So show two more of these screens, before we go to gameplay.

+We can accomplish this all through methods in Intro.cs.

 # Wait with the Logo

 so after our scene data has been loaded, let's have a couroutine run, which will give us a few seconds of delay before we inactivate the logo.